jupyter4edu/jupyter-edu-book/06-getting-your-class-going-with-jupyter.md

     limits access to the internet to prevent abuse, effectively blocking use of standard package managers.
-While an instructor could work around this limitation by uploading files to the service or requesting the company to install software, this is likley onerous for many users.
+While an instructor could work around this limitation by uploading files to the service or requesting the company to install software, this is likely onerous for many users.
 Paid versions lift this limitation and allow use of [standard package managers (e.g. pip, conda, R, Julia,
     etc)](https://github.com/sagemathinc/cocalc/wiki/How-to-Install-Python-Packages-into-CoCalc).